Who killed Tony Soprano?

 - Little Carmine decided to retire and is no longer a big player in the Lupertazzi family.

-All in all, the landscape has changed significantly and many of Tony’s original inner-circle are now gone.
-Furthermore, the New York family is now being led by a man who doesn’t particularly like Tony.
+All in all, the landscape has changed significantly, and many of Tony’s original inner-circle are now gone.
+Furthermore, the New York family is now being led by a man who doesn’t like Tony.

-- Paulie, on the other hand, recently feared that Tony was going to kill him because he leaked a joke about Johnny Sack’s wife.
-In previous seasons, Paulie has also shown that he is open to a “change in leadership”.
+Paulie, on the other hand, recently feared that Tony was going to kill him because he leaked a joke about Johnny Sack’s wife.
+In previous seasons, Paulie has also shown us that he is a conniving backstabber who is open to a “change in leadership”.